bbauska/W3Cx-4of5-thru-May-2024/README.md

 compression effect, which lowers the volume of the loudest parts of the signal in order to help prevent clipping and distortion that can occur when multiple sounds are played and multiplexed together at once.
-This is often used in musical production and game audio.*"
+This is often used in musical production and game audio.</i>"

 It's usually a good idea to insert a compressor in your audio graph to give a louder, richer and fuller sound, and to prevent clipping.
 See